SAP-samples/byd-api-samples/README.md

 	- *Manage Production Lots*
 3. Work center view *Application and User Management - Communication Arrangements*: Create a communication arrangement using the communication scenario and communication system and enter the credentials

+Remarks:
-You can use the Postman collection folder *Procure to Stock* to fill up your stock before running the process *Sell from Stock* to avoid any failure of availability-to-promise checks.
+- You can use the Postman collection folder *Procure to Stock* to fill up your stock before running the process *Sell from Stock* to avoid any failure of availability-to-promise checks.

-The Postman collection folder *Pay Due Items using Bank Statements* clears due items originating from customer invoices created by all other folders in this collection.
+- The Postman collection folder *Pay Due Items using Bank Statements* clears due items originating from customer invoices created by all other folders in this collection.

 #### Product and Service Portfolio